antomate/Linux101Labs/lab-02/lab-02.md

     - Format type : "ext4" (note that this will not create and format the filesystem)
     - Partition offset : 1Mb - 1024Mb

 3. Format the "loop0p1" partition in "ext4" using **mkfs**, then create a "mntpoint" directory at the root of the filesystem to finally mount the "loop0p1" partition to that directory.

-4. Show the volumes informarion using **df** and create en new entry in **fstab** to peristently mount the loopback device.
+Show the volumes informarion using **df**.

 ## Verify network configuration